webhintio/hint/packages/hint-no-html-only-headers/README.md

 ## Why is this important?

-Some HTTP headers do not make sense to be sent for non-HTML resources, as sending them does not provide any value to users, and contributes to header bloat.
+Some HTTP headers do not make sense to be sent for non-HTML resources, as sending them does not provide any value to users and contributes to header bloat.

 ## What does the hint check?